-"Well we've got things like the mouse-mat's got core values on it.
+Well we've got things like ... the mouse-mat's got core values on it.
 Then we've got posters on the walls, itemising what the company's philosophy is.
 We've got booklets on everybody's desk explaining what the equality and diversity policy is.
 It goes out with every recruitment folder.
 So the potential recruits are aware of what the policy is and say every six weeks, every two months, there will be a refresher on what it's about and how the company plays it out and what they look for in the staff when they're dealing with various members of the public and members of staff.
 Anybody who's recruited has to go through an induction course.
-And that's generally introduced by the Chief Exec, because it is so high priority."
+And that's generally introduced by the Chief Exec, because it is so high priority.
 (Medium SET Employer)

-We also found that large organisations tended to have more defined career development opportunities, such as Human Resource Development policies and dedicated training budgets for their employees, Figure 10.
+We also found that large organisations tended to have more defined career development opportunities, such as Human Resource Development policies and dedicated training budgets for their employees, Figure 19.

-Figure 10: Career development policies of organisations by size
+Figure 19: Career development policies of organisations by size

-Conclusions and Recommendations
+Conclusion and Recommendations

-An encouraging finding from our results is that the students and graduates in our sample, having made their own choices of degree, are generally keen pursue a career in SET, particularly those from a BME background However, rather less encouraging from the Northwest perspective is the greater tendency for BME students and graduates to move, or consider moving, out of the region to find employment.
-This appears to be reflected in the fact that the Northwest employers we surveyed and talked to reported relatively few applications from BME graduates.
+An encouraging finding from our results is that the students and graduates respondents in the study, having made their own choices of degree, are generally keen to pursue a career in SET, particularly those from a BME background.
+However, rather less encouraging from the

+Northwest of England perspective is the greater tendency for BME students and graduates to move, or consider moving, out of the region to find employment.
+This appears to be reflected in the fact that the Northwest employers we surveyed (low response rate) and talked to reported relatively few applications from BME graduates.
 Based on our findings we would propose two major reasons for this.
 Firstly, students generally appear to be poorly informed about the opportunities that the region presents in terms of employment and consequently may not be paying it due attention when job-searching.
+Although the low response rate of employers may have again skewed the data in favour of a self-selecting group of employers.
 The prevalence of the use of informal methods of recruitment does not help this situation.
 Secondly, we believe that for BME graduates a fear of discrimination (real or perceived) encourages them to look for employment within large organisations that have well-developed equality and diversity policies and practices.
-Since such organisations also tend to have structured training and development packages, they may be felt to provide more security in terms of career advancement: if you have to work much harder than your White colleagues to get a job then it would seem to make sense to choose one that is likely to be worthwhile for you for some period of time.
-A difficulty with this approach from a regional perspective is that the Northwest has relatively few large organisations, with the majority falling into the SME category.
-However, our research also shows that the smaller organisations in our sample, particularly the small companies, also take equality and diversity and training seriously.
+Since such organisations also tend to have structured training and development packages, they may be felt to provide more security in terms of career advancement: if you have to work much harder than your white colleagues to get a job then it would seem to make sense to choose one that is likely to be worthwhile for you for some period of time.
+A difficulty with this approach from a regional perspective is that the Northwest has relatively few large organisations, with the majority falling into the SME However, our research also shows that the smaller organisations in our sample, particularly the small companies, also take equality and diversity and training seriously.
 Therefore it is not only the large companies that offer good employment prospects.
 Further, all of the organisations we spoke to, of all sizes, expressed their commitment to equality in employment.
 Our recommendations from the work reported in this paper are therefore: